 At the end of the festival the poets will perform their work and share experiences at a special showcase evening on 24 September.
 Dr. Paul Edmondson, Poetry Festival Director and Head of Research at the Shakespeare Birthplace Trust said, “We’re really excited by the variety and diversity of this year’s programme, bringing a fresh, contemporary approach to poetry for the enjoyment of people of all ages.

-Featuring works by established artists alongside plenty of new writing from up and coming talents, there will be plenty of opportunity for people to take inspiration and try their hand at creative writing.
+Featuring works by established artists alongside plenty of new writing from up and coming talents, there will be plenty of opportunities for people to take inspiration and try their hand at creative writing.
 We look forward to welcoming people from near and far to enjoy this fantastic celebration of poetry in the hometown of one of the greatest poets of all.”

 The 63rd Stratford-upon-Avon Poetry Festival runs from 18 – 25 September 2016.
 For the full programme and to book tickets, visit http://www.shakespeare.org.uk/poetry-festival.